Create Amazon Cloud Storage Connection

 - Select Next, on the Add permissions page, choose the policy created in STEP1

-) and description, click Create Role to complete the role creation - In the role details page, obtain the value of Role ARN to create the STORAGE CONNECTION
+LakehouseVolumeRole) and description, click Create Role to complete the role creation - In the role details page, obtain the value of Role ARN to use when creating the STORAGE CONNECTION

 - Execute the following commands in Studio or Lakehouse JDBC client: